learn-co-curriculum/node-io/README.md

 By running the code (file `sleep0.js`), you'll see `"step 1"`, `"step 1.5"` and `"step 2"` all at once, but in our code we wrote the `"step 2"` statement before `"step 1.5"` in the code.
 Most languages can't do that (execute code written on a later line before code written earlier on).
 What actually happened was that `setTimeout()` schedule the callback (`"step 2")` and the next cycle of the event loop picked it up.

 Event loop?
-Think about it as a huge loop like a `for` of `while` loop that runs and constantly looks for things to execute.
+Think about it as a huge loop like a `for` or `while` loop that runs and constantly looks for things to execute.
 So event loop finished the cycle on `"step 1.5"` and went back to the top, found `"step 2"` and the time was 0 so it executed that line right away.

 Most of the time, we don't have control on when the input/output callback will come back so we need to code the logic accordingly using asynchronous functions (which rely on event loop under the hood).